mwansich/astro-blog/README.md

 # My CS50 Final Project – Astro Blog
 #### Video Demo:  <URL HERE>
-#### Description:
+#### Description: Blog built with Astro web framework featuring tags, an archive and basic search functionality

 ## Introduction
-I built this blog from scratch with [astro](https://astro.build/) following the [introduction tutorial](https://docs.astro.build/en/tutorial/0-introduction/) and improving upon it, applying my own styling and adding more functionality following the docs \(and with some help of Claude AI\).
-I also used Claude in situations where i didn't understand why something wasn't working, for finding fitting colors and such or to explain concepts to me and help me understand them.
-I tried Claude Code with VSCode extension to see how it works.
+I built this blog from scratch with [astro](https://astro.build/) web framework following the [introduction tutorial](https://docs.astro.build/en/tutorial/0-introduction/) and improving upon it, applying my own styling and adding more functionality following the docs \(and with some help of Claude AI\).
+I also used Claude in situations where i didn't understand why something wasn't working to help me fix it, for finding fitting colors and such or to explain concepts to me and help me understand them.
+I tried Claude Code with VSCode extension a little bit to see how it works.
+I learned Astro, some Javascript/Typescript, Fuse.js, more CSS, how to use vscode/github/netflify and even more while doing this project.

 The page is deployed via netlify [here](https://deluxe-frangipane-d091d8.netlify.app/).

+Regarding Github:
 I think i made a mistake setting up vscode because it didn't use the mwansich account but another github account that's also mine.
-It happened because i already had github desktop installed from earlier where i had to change the settings.
+It happened because i already had github desktop installed from earlier where i had to change the settings to use the correct account.
 I only found out later how to do this.
-So now my other account is the main contributor.. i used this as an oppurtunity though to get used to github and started to collaborate with myself on the repository from another pc.
+So now my other account is the main contributor.. i used this as an oppurtunity though to get used to github and started to collaborate with myself on the repository from another pc a little bit.
 I can show proof i own that account too in my video, i hope.
 I later changed the account in the settings of both machines.

 ## Project Structure
 - ``public/``contains favicon and robots.txt
+- ``src/assets``contains two versions of the astro logo for dark- and lightmode
 - ``src/blog`` contains all the blogposts as markdown files
 - ``src/components`` contains several components, basic building blocks of any Astro project, used throughout the whole website
 - ``src/img`` contains all images used throughout the whole website